gidebus/word_sequence_counter/README.md

 I left the test as 'skipped' to show intent of completion, and perhaps initial thought process.

 ### Final Thoughts
-Thank for sticking with me through this README.
+Thanks for sticking with me through this README.
 It was lengthy but wanted to share thought process for limitations and future potential work if had more time as much as possible.

-This project also pushed me to learn new things such as testing `puts` outputs on `rspec`!, use of `ARGF` versus `ARGV`!, as well as the sole purpose of getting more practice on object oriented programming.
-It also helped me notice some points of improvements such as development speed, or certain topics of general development.
+This project also pushed me to learn new things such as testing `puts` outputs on `rspec`, use of `ARGF` versus `ARGV`!, as well as the sole purpose of getting more practice on object oriented programming.
+It also helped me notice some personal points of improvement such as development speed, or certain topics of general development.

 Feel free to reach out to me for any questions and thank you for your consideration!